yy2792/VBA_Bloomberg_API_Wrapper/README.md

 ## Running the tests

-In test module, run macro try1, try2, try3 which show examples of how to use the Bloomberg Wrapper class.
+In test module, run macro try1, try2, try3 on a bloomberg terminal, the tests show examples of how to use the Bloomberg Wrapper class.

 ## Contributing